oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     The **Pre-Authenticated Request Details** dialog box is displayed.

-7. Copy the **Pre-Authenticated Request URL** to the clipboard and paste into a temporary local text file. *IMPORTANT: * You will not be able to view this URL again after you close the dialog box.
+7. Copy the **Pre-Authenticated Request URL** to the clipboard and paste it into a temporary local text file. *IMPORTANT:* You will not be able to view this URL again after you close the dialog box.

 8. Click **Close**.